livingdocsIO/documentation/content/guides/integrations/desknet.md

 The `incomingElementToDocumentCommandsFunction` is called every time a linked Desk-Net story is updated.

-It is called with the Livingdocs `document`, the `userId` of the API client actor, the `element` from Desk-Net, and the `desknetApi`.
+It is called with the Livingdocs `document`, the `userId` of the API client actor, the `element` from Desk-Net, the `projectConfig` of the current project, and the `desknetApi`.
 For details of the values contained within the `element` please see the [Get Element](https://api.desk-net.com/#api-Element-GetElement) section of the Desk-Net API documentation.

 The expected return value is an object with a `commands` array.
 The function can optionally return a `preconditions` array as well.
 For further details on what can be within the `commands` and `preconditions` arrays please see the [Document Command API]({{< ref "/reference/public-api/document-command-api" >}}) reference documentation.